 The Spaniards soon began planting sugar cane.
 By producing sugar, Puerto Rico became one of the leading Spanish sugar colonies at the time, thus creating an international identity for themselves.

-Sugar production led to increased requirements for slave labor from Africa, thus more ingredients.
-The African slaves brought plantains, coconuts, okra, and taro (yautia).
-Plus a new method of cooking…frying!
-Not the most healthy preparation of food, but, y’all know anything is awesome when it is fried, even pickles!
+Sugar production led to increased requirements for slave labor from Africa, thus requiring more ingredients.
+The African slaves brought plantains, coconuts, okra, and taro (yautia), plus a new method of cooking—frying!
+It was not the most healthy preparation of food, but y’all know anything is awesome when it is fried, even pickles.

 “The history of the world is on your plate, all food is the expression of a long struggle and a long story.”